-You’ve done everything those “how to get more plumbing leads” or “best way to get plumbing leads” articles said.
-You’ve trained your technicians to upsell services when the work is done, you’ve invested in localized Facebook ads so that people in the neighborhood know your name, you’ve even put together a website with your brand placed front and center.
+Maybe you’ve trained your technicians to upsell services when the work is done, you’ve invested in localized Facebook ads, you’ve even put together a website with your brand placed front and center.
 All this effort and yet you’re still not seeing that surge of customers you were expecting.
-You may even be seeing more people browsing your website: but why aren’t these plumbing leads converting?
+Then it’s time to ask some tough questions!

-Well, there are a lot of reasons.
-But the good news is that your marketing efforts should definitely focus on how to get more plumbing leads, so the hard work you’ve put in isn’t for nothing: you’ve gained the useful habit of always being on the lookout for advertising opportunities and developed an understanding of how important marketing is to the business, both on and offline.
+The good news is that your marketing efforts should definitely focus on how to get more plumbing leads, so the hard work you’ve put in so far wasn’t for nothing.
+You’ve gained the useful habit of always being on the lookout for advertising opportunities and developed an understanding of how important marketing is to the business, both on and offline.

 The bad news?
 Marketing your plumbing business isn’t just about getting people to know your name, it’s also about getting them to hire you, which is called lead conversion.
 Your aim is to turn at least 30-40% of those people reaching your website or calling your office into paying customers (and, ideally, repeat customers!).
 This would validate your efforts and help you understand your marketing return on investment.

-It’s time to identify the stage of the customer journey at which you’re losing your leads so let’s have a look at some of the mistakes which might be leading to your plumbing leads not converting:
+There are numerous potential friction points so the first thing to do is identify the stage of the customer journey at which you’re losing your leads.
+So let’s have a look at some of the mistakes which might be leading to your plumbing leads not converting:

 We realize that “click-able” is not an exact metric, but it’s one of those “I’ll know it when I’ll see it” things.
 For example, which one of the buttons below would make you more tempted to click?
 If you answered the one on the right, congratulations!
 100% of the Commusoft office agrees with you!